Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set-top box and service.

 And if that’s something your budget will allow, you should by all means go for it — you likely won’t regret your decision.

-If you’d like access to some of Sky’s exclusive content but aren’t prepared to pay the expensive fees for a bunch of channels you’ll never watch, a good alternative would be NOW TV.
+If you’d like access to some of Sky’s exclusive content but aren’t keen to pay the expensive fees for a bunch of channels you’ll never watch, a good alternative would be NOW TV.

 Here are the different TV passes on offer with NOW: